ADS-B UPDATE 2023 – WHERE ARE WE NOW?

 ADS-B is mandated for all aircraft.
 Requirements apply only to instrument flight rule (IFR) flights and only for aircraft with a maximum takeoff weight (MTOW) of 5700 kg (12,566 lbs.) or greater and/or max cruising true airspeed (TAS) greater than 250 knots (kts).

-The transitional phase ends on June 7th, 2023.
-During this period, an aircraft can be exempt from the mandate based on one of the following.
+The transitional phase will end this year on June 7th, 2023.
+Up until this date, an aircraft can be exempt from the mandate based on one of the following.

 - The first individual Certificate of Airworthiness was issued on or after June 7th, 1995 and before December 7th, 2020 and